estebanreyl/acr-checkhealth/README.md

 ### Check Health

 This will try to push and pull a small OCI image.
+Data integrity is verified - both the size and digest of the pushed data must match the pulled data for success.

 ```shell
 aviral@Azure:~$ acr check-health -u avtakkareus2euap -p *** -d avtakkareus2euap.eastus2euap.data.azurecr.io avtakkareus2euap.azurecr.io